-I am a co-host on the bi-weekly PineTalk Podcast, a PINE64 community podcast.
-This is pro-bono community work and I try my best to make sure that this work does not affect my view on the PINE64 products or competing Linux Phones/handheld devices in any way.
+I was a co-host for thirteen episodes on the then bi-weekly PineTalk Podcast, a PINE64 community podcast, from January to July 2021.
+This was pro-bono community work and it should not affect my view on the PINE64 products or competing Linux Phones/handheld devices in any way.

 Why do I do this?